Hammerhead (character): Age of Ultron

-An alternate universe variant of Hammerhead from Earth-61112 makes a minor appearance in "Age of Ultron" #1.
+An alternate universe version of Hammerhead from Earth-61112 makes a minor appearance in Age of Ultron #1.

 Earth-001

-An alternate universe variant of Hammerhead from Earth-001 makes a minor appearance in "Spider-Verse" as one of Verna's Hounds.
+An alternate universe version of Hammerhead from Earth-001 makes a minor appearance in "Spider-Verse" as one of Verna's Hounds.

 House of M

-An alternate universe variant of Hammerhead from Earth-58163 makes a cameo appearance in "House of M".
+An alternate universe version of Hammerhead from Earth-58163 makes a cameo appearance in "House of M".

 Marvel Zombies

-An alternate universe variant of Hammerhead makes a minor appearance in Marvel Zombies vs. The Army of Darkness.
+An alternate universe version of Hammerhead makes a minor appearance in Marvel Zombies vs. The Army of Darkness.

 Ultimate Marvel

-An alternate universe variant of Hammerhead from Earth-1610 makes a minor appearance in Ultimate X-Men #13-14.
+An alternate universe version of Hammerhead from Earth-1610 appears in Ultimate X-Men.
 This version is a mobster named Joseph.

 Ultimate Universe

-An alternate universe variant of Hammerhead from Earth-6160 makes a minor appearance in Ultimate Spider-Man.
+An alternate universe version of Hammerhead from Earth-6160 makes a minor appearance in Ultimate Spider-Man.